AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_view_audience_metadata_visibility"
 >title="Metadata visibility"
->abstract="<p>Indicates which of the audience's metadata is visible to other organizations before they connect with your organization. </p> <p> **Identity count** controls whether your partner can view identity counts for your audiences when viewing overlap reports in the discovery tab. **Audience overlap %** controls whether collaborators are able to discover overlap percentages between their audiences and yours."
+>abstract="Indicates which of the audience's metadata is visible to other organizations before they connect with your organization. </br> **[!UICONTROL Identity count]** controls whether your partner can view identity counts for your audiences when viewing overlap reports in the discovery tab. **[!UICONTROL Audience overlap %]** controls whether collaborators are able to discover overlap percentages between their audiences and yours. **[!UICONTROL Audience index]** controls whether collaborators can view the audience index within a project.
+This functionality is only available when you have three or more active audiences. <br> For metadata visibility settings to take effect, the audience must be set to public or custom."

 >[!NOTE]
 >